the-jack-white/raspberry-pi-face-detection/README.md

 Download Raspbian off the [official site](https://www.raspberrypi.org/downloads/) and use [Etcher](https://www.balena.io/etcher/) to flash Raspbian to the MicroSD card.

 ###### 2. Uninstall all unnecessary programs.
-Run the in the Terminal to remove all unnecessary programs:
+Run the following in the Terminal to remove all unnecessary programs:
 ```
 sudo apt-get remove --purge wolfram-engine* scratch* libreoffice*
 ```